Sourcemap Explorer

 Can a site hide its CMS?

 Partially — it can strip the generator meta and obfuscate some cookie names.
-Structural signals (URL paths, the specific CMS's admin routes) are much harder to hide without breaking the site.
+Structural signals (URL paths, the specific CMS's admin routes, cookie namespaces) are much harder to hide without breaking the site, and the JavaScript bundle's SDK references survive even aggressive obfuscation because the framework needs to call them at runtime.

 Is this the same as technology detection?

 CMS detection is a subset.
 A fully featured detector identifies framework, libraries, CMS, hosting, analytics, payments and more.
-CMS is often the most informative single axis for content-heavy sites.
+CMS is often the most informative single axis for content-heavy sites because it dictates so much of the rest of the architecture.

 Related